awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 **Cause**: The instance doesn't have the required permissions to access the specified Amazon Simple Storage Service \(Amazon S3\) bucket\.

 **Solution**: Update your network configuration so that S3 endpoints are reachable\.
-For more details, see information about required access to S3 buckets for Patch Manager in [About minimum S3 Bucket permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.
+For more details, see information about required access to S3 buckets for Patch Manager in [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md)\.

 ### Issue: 'unsupported package manager and python version combination' error<a name="patch-manager-troubleshooting-linux-5"></a>